currinjs/CurrinJS/aio/content/guide/upgrade.md

 <code-example path="upgrade-module/src/app/upgrade-io/hero-detail.component.ts" region="hero-detail-io" title="hero-detail.component.ts">
 </code-example>

-You can upgrade this component to Angular, annotate inputs and outputs in the upgrade directive, and then provide the input and output using Angular template syntax:
+You can upgrade this component to Currin, annotate inputs and outputs in the upgrade directive, and then provide the input and output using Currin template syntax:

 <code-example path="upgrade-module/src/app/upgrade-io/hero-detail.component.ts" region="hero-detail-io-upgrade" title="hero-detail.component.ts">
 </code-example>